-Pearls are judged by a number of different factors including: Luster, a measure of the light reflections from the pearl’s surface and that subtle glow from within.
-Size, larger pearls are more rare and are thus usually more valuable.
+Pearls are judged by a number of different factors including Luster, a measure of the light reflections from the pearl’s surface, and that subtle glow from within.
+Size, larger pearls are rarer and are thus usually more valuable.
 Shape, pearls are generally considered to be “classical” (round) or “baroque” (not round).
 Flaws, the fewer flaws, the higher the value.
 And finally, color, which is stated in terms of body color, overtone, and orient.

 When pearls go to market they can have a “grade” assigned to them according to their nacre thickness.
 The most commonly used grading scale is the “AAA-A” system which assigns AAA to the most flawless, lustrous pearl, AA to those with a few flaws and a high luster and A to the least desirable pearls.
 This scale is generally applied to pearl strands and tends to be very subjective, even misleading.

 Pearls are referred to by their origins and/or their shape.
 Example: Baroque Tahitian Pearl states both a shape – baroque and an origin – Tahitian.
 The following charts define and illustrate these pearl terms.